Missouri judge hears lawsuit challenging Biden student debt relief plan - NewsBreak

 “It is hard to make a cake if you don’t have a pan to put that cake in,” Autrey said.
 “That pan is standing.
 It doesn’t matter if you have all the ingredients.”

-The lawsuit was filed by attorneys general from Missouri, Nebraska, Arkansas, Iowa, Kansas and South Carolina.
-It names Biden, Secretary of Education Miguel Cardona and the Department of Education as defendants.
+The lawsuit was filed by attorneys general from Missouri, Nebraska, Arkansas, Kansas and South Carolina and on behalf of Iowa’s governor.
+It names Biden, Secretary of Education Miguel Cardona and the U.S. Department of Education as defendants.

 During the hearing, attorneys for both sides said that will eliminate about $500 million of the $1.6 billion in outstanding debt on federal student loans.

-The lawsuit asserts that each of the suing states will be harmed by the action, either through lost tax revenue on forgiven debt or indirectly through lost revenue to agencies like the Missouri Higher Education Loan Authority , or MOHELA.
-Each of the states use the same figure for taxable income as is reported on federal forms and the student debt is not being treated like other forgiven loans, which must be reported as income for tax purposes.
+The lawsuit asserts that each of the suing states will be harmed by the action, either through lost tax revenue on forgiven debt or indirectly through lost revenue to agencies such as the Missouri Higher Education Loan Authority , or MOHELA.
+Each of the states use the same figure for taxable income as is reported on federal forms, and the student debt is not being treated like other forgiven loans, which must be reported as income for tax purposes.

-MOHELA was founded in 1981 to help finance student loans issued by banks.
-In its early years, it sold bonds and purchased debt from banks, then used payments to retire the bonds.
-Through numerous changes in federal loan rules, it has become a major servicer of debt, acting as the collecting agent for loans made directly from the federal treasury.

-As of June 30, MOHELA was servicing 5.2 million federal student loan accounts nationwide and servicing $168.1 billion in debt.
-It doubled the number of federal loans being serviced in the most recent fiscal year and added 1,000 staff and contract employees, according to its most recent annual report.

 Student loan relief cuts off servicing revenue for debtors who have their entire loan forgiven, Nebraska Solicitor General James Campbell argued Wednesday.